Nillerr/Amplified.CSharp/README.md

 ## Alpha

-Checkout the `develop` branch for the alpha release.
+Check out the `develop` branch for the alpha release.

 ## Installation